 Adam Castaneda is a dancer, writer, and administrator living in Houston.
 He is the Executive/Artistic Director of the Pilot Dance Project, a non-profit arts organization with the mission to empower and transform communities through innovative dance, theater, and visual art.
 He currently performs with the Pilot Dance Project, Suchu Dance/Jennifer Wood, and Bones and Memory Dance/Heather VonReichbauer.
 As a Pilot Dance Project company member, he has performed in evening-length works by Ashley Horn, jhon r. stronks, and Jennifer Mabus.
 He is excited to be performing in the next Pilot Dance Project work, an original dance narrative about the life and work of Edgar Allan Poe by choreographer Heather VonReichbauer, to premier in March 2018.

 Originally from Mexico City, Lysette Portano has been dancing since she was 6.
-She began dancing professionally in Mexico City with different companies and festivals such as Foco al Aire Producciones , as well as with renowned choregraphers Oscar Ruvalcaba and Vicente Silva.
+Graduated from the system of the Royal Academy of Dancing of London, she began dancing professionally in Mexico City with companies such as Foco al Aire Producciones , Oscar Ruvalcaba Cía. de danza and Vicente Silva Cía. de Danza.

 A passionate mover, she has taken part in several summer intensives with teachers of Ballet Nacional de Cuba, Iratxe Ansa and Broadway Dance Center.

 Lysette moved to Houston in 2015 and has performed with Freneticore, Psophonia Dance Company and from 2016 she´s excited to be part of Suchu Dance.

 She holds a degree in International Affairs from the National Autonomous University of Mexico and is passionate about working with immigrant communities.

 In her free time she loves to spend time with her loved ones, travel, watch a good movie, read, or just hang out outside in nature.